Best Lakefront Hotels in Lake Tahoe!

 Best Luxury Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, The Landing Tahoe

-The Landing is one of the newest, hippest hotels in South Lake Tahoe ~ & it’s right across (a quiet) street from the lake.
-Many of the hotel’s balconies also look out to the water.
-Photo courtesy of The Landing.
+The Landing is one of the most romantic hotels in South Tahoe.
+Many hotel balconies look out to the water.
+Photo by The Landing.

-1. Lakeland Village Resort at Heavenly ($165+/night): An upscale condo resort that sits on 19-acres of prime lakefront real estate; all rooms have kitchens & flat-screen’s, fireplaces, & balconies ~ only some have lake views.
-Enjoy two lakefront pools & hot tubs, a fitness center & sauna, a private mile-long beach with pier, & a kids’ camp in the summer.
+1. Lakeland Village Resort at Heavenly ($165+/night): An upscale condo resort that sits on 19-acres of prime lakefront; all rooms have kitchens & flat-screen’s, fireplaces, & balconies ~ only some have lake views.
+Enjoy two lakefront pools & hot tubs, fitness center & sauna, a private mile-long beach with pier, & a kid’s camp in the summer.

-2. Tahoe Lakeshore Lodge & Spa ($118+): Two blocks from Lake Tahoe Boulevard & two miles from Heavenly Ski Resort, you’re just steps away from restaurants, shops, & of course, the lake.
-Rooms here are rustic & a little old-fashioned, so if glitzy is your thing: stay elsewhere.
+2. Tahoe Lakeshore Lodge & Spa ($118+): Two blocks from Lake Tahoe Boulevard & two miles from Heavenly Ski Resort ~ you’re steps away from restaurants, shops, & of course, the lake.
+Rooms here are rustic & old-fashioned, so if glitzy is your thing: stay elsewhere.
 But if you’re just looking for a simple room with a great location: this is your spot.

 3. Super family-friendly Camp Richardson ($45 to camp, $95+ for hotel & cabins): HOLY CRAP this place gets busssyyy in the summer!!
-I’ve never been here when it wasn’t busy ~ there’s an ice cream shop, General Store, historic hotel, camping, cabins for rent, families on bikes, & popular Pope Beach.
+There’s an ice cream shop, General Store, historic hotel, camping, cabins for rent, families on bikes, & popular Pope Beach.
 Camp Richardson is further from the casinos & closer to Emerald Bay, on the south-east side of the lake.
 If you’re a family looking to engage in all kinds of outdoor fun: stay here!!
-If you’re a solo traveler or couple looking for a romantic getaway: I’d opt to stay elsewhere.
+If you’re a solo traveler or couple looking for a romantic getaway: stay elsewhere.

 Best Budget Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Lakeland Village Resort

-Heavenly Ski Resort is known for their epic lake views ~ & their Lakeland Village Resort lies right on the lake with a large dock AND a big beach area.
+Lakeland Village Resort sits right on the lake with a large dock AND huge beach area.

 Best Budget Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Tahoe Lakeshore Lodge

-One of the more “basic” accommodations on this list is the Tahoe Lakeshore Lodge & Spa.
-Rooms may be simple, but if you don’t plan to spend much time in the room ~ this is a great budget option.
+One of the more “basic” accommodations is Tahoe Lakeshore Lodge & Spa.
+Rooms are simple, but this is a great budget lakefront option.

 Best Luxury Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Camp Richardson

-Camp Richardson is the most family-friendly hotel on this list & it’s a virtual compound: there’s a General Store, campground, rustic hotel, marina, large beach, & bike trails galore lead off from here.
+Camp Richardson is the most family-friendly hotel listed: there’s a General Store, campground, hotel, marina, beach, & bike trails galore.
 Perfect for families, but VERY busy in the summertime!

 2) West Side of Lake Tahoe

 The west side of Lake Tahoe is my personal favorite spot on the lake.
 Why??
-Because you’ve got arguably the most gorgeous spot on the lake here, Emerald Bay, & just north of that ~ epic cliff-diving, hiking, & paddle-boarding at D.L.
+Because you’ve got the most gorgeous spot on the lake here, Emerald Bay, & just north of that ~ epic cliff-diving, hiking, & paddle-boarding at D.L.
 Bliss State Park.
-It’s typically far quieter here than on the east side of the lake, at places like Sand Harbor, which can become a zoo during the summer.
-And you’ll find some of Tahoe’s best lakeside restaurants here: popular Sunnyside Restaurant & Lodge (park your boat at their dock) & the West Shore Cafe & Inn.
-The good news: you can stay at both of these gorgeous properties ~ as they’re really the only truly lakeside hotels on the west side of the lake!
+It’s far quieter here the east side of the lake, at places like Sand Harbor, which become a zoo during the summer.
+And you’ll find some of Tahoe’s best lakeside restaurants here: popular Sunnyside Restaurant & Lodge (park your boat at their dock) & West Shore Cafe & Inn.
+The good news: you can stay at both gorgeous properties ~ as they’re the only truly lakeside hotels on the west side of the lake!

 Best Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, West Shore Cafe

-The West Shore Cafe is a great destination in winter OR summer, with its proximity to both the lake & the slopes.
+West Shore Cafe is a great destination in winter OR summer, with its proximity to both lake & slopes.

 Best Ski-in Ski-Out Resorts in Lake Tahoe, Girl Who Travels the World

-The Sugar Pine Point Suite at the West Shore Cafe & Inn.
+The Sugar Pine Point Suite at West Shore Cafe & Inn.

 Best Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Sunnyside